 The minor in special education is designed to provide students with the skills needed for working with children with exceptionalities.
 The minor consists of a series of five courses and one field experience.
 Two of the five courses satisfy major requirements for Elementary Education.

 The field experience is designed for teacher candidates to become acquainted with schools and connect course theory to class practices they observe.
 Candidates are encouraged to work with individuals and small groups as appropriate.
 Education majors are often placed in a school setting every semester throughout the program of study.Internships are supervised with local schools with the School of Education Professional Development Schools.

 Please review the undergraduate admission website for more information

-Loyola's programs in elementary and secondary education are accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the Maryland State Department of Education.
+Loyola's programs in elementary and secondary education is approved by the Maryland State Department of Education.
 Graduates automatically meet academic requirements for certification in Maryland and in other states with reciprocity agreements.

 Please contact the Office of Undergraduate Admissions at email@example.com or 410-617-5012.
 Please feel free to contact the admission counselor in your region with any questions, you can find admission counselor information on their website.